krisanu801/Cais/README.md

 - **Writing Agent:** Drafts a structured LaTeX research paper incorporating results, citations, and figures.
 - **Self-Review Agent:** Provides critical feedback, ensuring clarity, coherence, and logical soundness.

+## Sample Output

+For a simple prompt like "create a better optimizer than rmsprop and adam and compare only on *makemoons" it gave us output [PDF](AI

 ## Project Structure

 ```